windkh/node-red-contrib-shelly/README.md

 You must configure this network port, make sure that it is not already in use.
 If node-red runs inside a docker container or any other bridged network then you should also configure the hostname under that the shelly device can reach the node-red server (Leave this field empty if you run inside the same network segment).
 The node retries to set the webhook if the device is sleeping as long as it succeeds.
 As soon as the status shows "Connected" the webhook is set.
-Right now you must manually remove the webhook from the shelly if you go back to polling mode.
-The following devices are supported right now:
-Shelly Motion 2, Shelly H&T, Shelly Flood, Shelly Door/Window 1/2, Shelly Button1.

 # Shelly Node (Generation 1)